withastro/docs/src/pages/en/guides/cms/contentful.md

 ---
 ```

 Next, we will format the data to be passed to the page.
-In this example we will use the `documentToHtmlString` method from `@contentful/rich-text-html-renderer` to convert the `content` property from a Document to a string of HTML and the Date constructor to format the date.
+In this example we will use the `documentToHtmlString` method to convert the `content` property from a Document to a string of HTML and the Date constructor to format the date.

 ```astro title="src/pages/posts/[slug].astro" ins={7,14-19}
 ---